aoliver44/taxaHFE/README.md

 | GrandparentA\|ParentB\|ChildA    | 4         | 4         | 7         |
 | GrandparentB                     | 0         | 10        | 1         |

-Note in the above table, all the child taxa add up to the parent taxa.
-Additionally, every level is repersented as a seperate feature (ie we see GrandparentA listed, seperated from GrandparentA|ParentA).
-IF ```taxaHFE``` determines that there is a missing level, it will create that feature by summing the abundance of the children of that node.
+Note in the table above that all child taxa sum to their respective parent taxa.
+Additionally, each level of the hierarchy is represented as a separate feature—for example, GrandparentA is listed independently from GrandparentA|ParentA.

+If ```taxaHFE``` detects that a taxonomic level is missing, it will automatically create that feature by summing the abundances of its child nodes.
+However, it is not a strict requirement that child taxa must sum to the parent.
+For instance, if the abundance of GrandparentA were 30 for subject_1, ```taxaHFE``` would not raise an error.
+It does not enforce that parent taxa equal the sum of their children.
+That said, when ```taxaHFE``` fills in missing taxonomic levels, it does so by summing the abundances of the child taxa under that node.

 ```taxaHFE``` may also take in data structured like this: